govuk-one-login/data-vocab/code-generators/java-types/README.md

 ./gradlew build
 ```

-The generated Java types are written to the `build/generated-sources/di-data-model` directory.
+The generated Java types are written to the `build/generated-sources` directory under their respective sub-modules.

 ## Publish Maven artifact